Sade and Dialectic of Enlightenment

 Nietzsche, F. 1994.
 On the Genealogy of Morality.
 (C. Diethe, Trans.)
 Cambridge: Cambridge University Press.

 Foucault explicitly states his academic affinity for the work of the Frankfurt School both in “The Subject and Power” and Remarks on Marx, where he suggests that, had he read Adorno, Habermas, and Marcuse earlier, he would have “saved useful time” and “would have avoided certain errors” (Remarks on Marx, 119).
-Though, he remained skeptical of the humanist tendencies present in their works.
+Though, he remained skeptical of the humanist and deeply rationalist tendencies present in their works.